websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md

    This information applies to Liferay DXP 7.3+.
 For previous Liferay DXP versions, see ![Liferay DXP 7.2](#liferay-dxp-7.2).
 ```

 Collections are sets of content items that you can use to group and filter information.
 Consider the following example.
-You plan to create a new section in your product webpage with customer success stories.
-You want this section to automatically show new success stories as these stories are published.
-In this case, you can create a Collection that groups all your success stories, and a Collection Page that shows the Collection's content.
+You plan to create a new section in your product web page with customer success stories.
+You want this section to show new success stories automatically as these stories are published.
+In this case, you can create a Collection that groups all your success stories, with a Collection Page that shows the Collection's content.
 In addition to Collection Pages, you can show this Collection in other Content Pages using a Collection Display Fragment (for more information, see [Building Content Pages](../../site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md).)

 There are two types of Collections in Liferay:

 - **Manual Collection**

-    In a Manual Collection, you select and maintain the items that are part of the Collection manually.
+    You select and maintain the items that are part of the Collection manually.
 The items in a Manual Collection do not change automatically.

     For example, you create a Manual Collection named *Promotions*, which includes several promotional web content on your public website.
 After you select the items in the Collection, you must add new promotional content manually to keep the Collection up-to-date.

 - **Dynamic Collection**

-    In a Dynamic Collection, you define the type of items in the collection, along with some criteria for these items.
+    You define the type of items in the collection, along with criteria for these items.
 The Collection's items can change based on the criteria you define.
-A Dynamic Collection is useful when you want to maintain the content up-to-date with new items matching the criteria.
+A Dynamic Collection is useful when you want to make sure the content is up-to-date with new items matching the criteria.

-    For example, for your online Kitchenware Store, you create a Collection including all blog posts with the *porcelain* tag (this tag represents your criteria.)
-The Dynamic Collection automatically includes all the new blog posts with the *porcelain* tag.
+    For example, for your Kitchenware Store, you create a Collection including all blog posts with the *porcelain* tag (this tag represents your criteria).
+The Dynamic Collection includes all the new blog posts with the *porcelain* tag automatically.

 For information about how to create Manual or Dynamic Collections, see [Creating Collections](./creating-collections.md).